We are an independent, nonprofit publication reporting on solution-driven urban activism to ignite networks of action in cities around the world.

 I am honored that some of our articles have so far contributed to many positive changes: activists’ work being supported by nonprofit organizations, harmful city decisions being reversed, and activists and organizations uniting to exercise more power with their causes, to name a few.

-As the world gets increasingly urbanized, I believe using journalism to encourage public engagement is crucial.
+As the world gets increasingly urbanized, I believe using journalism to encourage civic engagement is crucial.
 It puts much of the power to make change in the hands of the people; it strengthens democracies.

 EDITORIAL INDEPENDENCE POLICY